Answering questions Equal pay: employer responsibilities

 Explaining your decision

-If you agree you have not provided equal pay, tell the employee or worker and explain what steps you're taking to put this right.
+If you agree you have not provided equal pay or equal terms and conditions, tell the employee or worker and explain what steps you're taking to put this right.
 This might include reviewing their pay package to resolve any unintended discrimination.

 If you disagree because there are 'material factors' (special circumstances) which justify differences in pay or other terms and conditions, you need to explain these.
 For example, if staff work in different parts of the country, or if you need to match the market rate to recruit or retain staff for specific jobs.

-If you're unsure about whether the pay difference may be justified, it's a good idea to get legal advice.
+If you're not sure about whether the pay difference may be justified, it's a good idea to get legal advice.

 Find out more about: